gabefiori/gosp/README.md

 <details>
 <summary>unique (optional, defaults to "false")</summary>

-> When set to `true`, the output will only display unique values.
+> When set to `true`, the output will only display unique projects.
 Note that enabling this option may slightly impact performance.

 </details>